 Imidacloprid, 1-(6-Chloro-3-pyridylmethyl)-N-nitro-imidazolidin-2-ylideneamine is an ectoparasiticide belonging to the chloronicotinyl group of compounds.
 Chemically, it is more accurately described as a chloronicotinyl nitroguanidine.
-Imidacloprid is effective against larval flea stages and adult fleas.
+Imidacloprid is active against larval flea stages and adult fleas.
 Flea larvae in the pet's surroundings are killed after contact with a pet treated with the product.
 Imidacloprid has a high affinity for the nicotinergic acetylcholine receptors in the post-synaptic region of the central nervous system (CNS) of the flea.
 The ensuing inhibition of cholinergic transmission in insects results in paralysis and death.
 Due to the weak nature of the interaction with mammalian nicotinergic receptors and the postulated poor penetration through the blood-brain barrier in mammals, it has virtually no effect on the mammalian CNS.
 Imidacloprid has minimal pharmacological activity in mammals.

 Moxidectin, 23-(O-methyloxime)-F28249 alpha is a second-generation macrocyclic lactone of the milbemycin family.
 It is a parasiticide which is active against many internal and external parasites.
-Moxidectin is active against larval stages of Dirofilaria immitis (L1, L3, L4) and Dirofilaria repens (L1, L3).
+Moxidectin is active against larval stages (L3, L4) of

+Dirofilaria immitis.
 It is also active against gastrointestinal nematodes.
 Moxidectin interacts with GABA and glutamate-gated chloride channels.
 This leads to opening of the chloride channels on the postsynaptic junction, the inflow of chloride ions and induction of an irreversible resting state.
 The result is flaccid paralysis of affected parasites, followed by their death and/or expulsion.

-The drug has a persistent action and protects dogs for 4 weeks after a single application against re-infection with the following parasites: Dirofilaria immitis, Dirofilaria repens, Angiostrongylus vasorum.
+The veterinary medicinal product has a persistent action and protects dogs for 4 weeks after a single application against reinfection with the following parasites: Dirofilaria immitis, Dirofilaria repens, Angiostrongylus vasorum.